OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 Drivers
 --------------------------------------------------------------------------------

-The KVM driver is enabled by default in OpenNebula:
+The LXD driver is enabled by default in OpenNebula:

 .. code-block:: ini